smallcloudai/refact-vscode/README.md

-# Refact.ai Visual Studio Code Pligin: The AI Assistant for Code Writing and Refactoring
+# Refact.ai Visual Studio Code Extension: The AI Assistant for Code Writing and Refactoring

 Refact is a cutting-edge AI tool designed to assist developers in writing and refining code.